Death of a Brother

 No mention of the pool or the road, we played and waited for Jeremy.
 He was surely exploring the woods surrounding the campground.
 He could be hours.

-The hours passed until the westering sun signaled tea time.
+But those hours passed until the westering sun signaled tea time.
 How long could he spend in the woods by himself?
 Slowly we became concerned.

 Eventually it was too much for Jock.
 He had to search for Jeremy.
 He admonished us to stay in front of the tent under any circumstances, and headed off down the concrete stairs to the spot where I had last seen Jeremy.

-Time passed slowly.
 The sun lowered towards the horizon, and the tent fell into shadow.
 Children have a different sense of time, no watches or grown-ups to order the sequence of their comings and goings.
 But sunlight also orders their days, and the sun was clearly leaving the sky soon.
 In Kent, the sun sets after nine in June, that prospect was clearly in sight with no grown-ups in sight.

 With a great sense of foreboding, I decided I had to desert my sister to find Jeremy.
 It took me twenty minutes to break eye contact with my sister as I descended the steps half way.